Australia at the 1992 Summer Paralympics: Cycling

 Australia did not win any medals.

 Goalball

-Goalball is the only Paralympic team sport for vision-impaired athlete and has been art of the competition program since 1976.
+Goalball is the only Paralympic team sport for vision-impaired athletes and has been part of the competition program since 1976.
 It is played by two teams of three players who are all blindfolded.
 The games is played with a ball with noise bells inside.
 The object is to throw the ball in an underarm style at high speed over the opponent's goal line.
 Teams defend their goal by lunging in front of the ball to block it with their bodies.
 Some players can throw the ball at speeds of more than 70 kmh.